Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Experimental Study

 \subsubsection{Implementation Details}

 All experiments are conducted on a server running Linux 18.04 with an Intel Xeon W-2155 CPU @ 3.30GHz and two RTX GPUs with 24GB memory.

-We use the Adam \cite{kingma2015ba} optimizer with a learning rate $\eta$ in the range $[1e^{-5},1e^{-2}]$.
-The decay rate of $\eta$ is in the range $[0.8,1.0]$, and the step size is chosen from $\{3,5,10,20\}$.
-The number of training epochs is chosen from $\{50,100,200,500\}$, taking into account the capacity of the datasets.
-As AutoGP aims to capture patterns of whole time series, we use full-batch input.
+We use the Adam~\cite{kingma2015ba} optimizer with a learning rate $\eta$ in the range $[1e^{-5},1e^{-2}]$.
+The number of training epochs is chosen from $\{50,100,200,500\}$, taking into account the capacities of the datasets.
+The basic kernel set includes four simple kernel functions: SE, RQ, LIN, and PER.
 The candidate patch-size is chosen from all the common divisors of the length of the time window.
-The order $R$ is chosen from $\{1,2,3,4,5\}$.
-The moving step $\Delta$ is selected from $\{1,3,6,12,24\}$, and the length $L$ of subsequences is set to be the same as the historical horizon.
-We utilize grid search \cite{pontes2016design} to select optimal hyperparameters from among the candidates described above.
-Furthermore, we also carefully tune the hyperparameters based on the recommendations of baselines.
+The order $R$ is chosen among $\{1,2,3,4,5\}$.
+The moving step $\Delta$ is choosen among $\{1,2,4,8\}$.
+We use grid search~\cite{pontes2016design} to select optimal hyperparameters from among the candidates described above.
+Furthermore, we tune the hyperparameters carefully based on the recommendations provided for the baselines.